Muts256/Incident-Response/Script-Execution-Attack.md

 **Goal:** Prevent further data loss or system compromise while investigation continues.

-In this case the device was isolated
+In this case, the device was isolated

 #### 2. Eradication